 It is possible to take a boat tour from many places in Burgenland like Illmitz, Podersdorf, Rust, or Mörbisch – just to mention a few of them.

 I did a boat tour with the company Drescher Lines starting from Mörbisch.
 With more than 14 ships and four ports of departure, it’s the biggest shipping company at the lake.

 Every year from April to October, you can do a boat tour at 10:00 am, 12:00 pm, 2:00 pm, or 4:00 pm.
 The entire tour takes around an hour and the price is €10 for adults and €5 for children (6-14 years).

 Boarding The Boat

 After I bought my ticket at the counter in Mörbisch, it was time to board the excursion boat.
-From all the 14 ships of their fleet, ours was the so-called Mörbisch 4.
-It was a relatively big one which fits more than 200 people and with two floors.
+Of all the 14 ships of their fleet, ours was the so-called Mörbisch 4.
+It was a relatively big one that had two floors and fit more than 200 people.